qinhanlei/AlgoFun/README.md

     * Select Sort, more simple, faster than Bubble Sort. but, unstable.
     * Heap Sort
 * Insertion Sorts
-    * Insert Sort, the fast O(n^2) sort algorithm, and some optimize like binary.
+    * Insert Sort, the fast O(n^2) sort algorithm, and some optimize like binary method.
     * Binary Insert Sort, a binary optimize.
     * Shell Sort, some try trial like binary optimize but got slower :(
 * Merge Sorts